-Fostering Agencies (FAs) are Volunteer Welfare Organisations (VWOs) that work together with MSF to provide fostering services to vulnerable children.
+Fostering Agencies are Social Service Agencies (SSAs) that work together with MSF to provide fostering services to vulnerable children.

-The FAs will work with us to build fostering capabilities within the community by:
+The FAs work with us to build fostering capabilities within the community by:

 1. Broadening MSF’s foster family outreach and recruitment efforts